 The BIA hopes to bring the initiative back in future years, building on lessons learned and working with local environmental groups to improve and expand the program and show how communities can lead the way in environmental responsibility.

 York University is accelerating its sustainability efforts with a goal to reach net-zero emissions by 2040.
-In January 2025, the York University Student Centre launched the Reduce, Reuse, Repurpose project with funding support of the Circular Food Innovators Fund, introducing a reusable food container system at the Break Café on the Keele campus.
+In January 2025, the York University Student Centre launched the Reduce, Reuse, Repurpose project with funding support of the Circular Food Innovators Fund, introducing a reusable food container system at the Break Café to cut down on single-use waste across the Keele campus.

-The project is a collaborative effort with zero-waste experts guiding the rollout, researchers tracking progress, and students, staff and faculty promoting the program on campus.
+The project is a collaborative effort with zero-waste experts guiding the rollout, researchers tracking progress, and students, staff and faculty promoting the program on campus to raise awareness and engagement.